klinkonskydev/full-stack-ecommerce/README.md

-# Hey There, 👏
+# Hey There, :wave:
-This project is under construiction.
+This project is under construction.

 ## System stack
 The system will use: